kristenprescott/VirtualAssistant/README.md

 ---

-- [ ] Make Voice Assistant global to the app
+- [ ] Make Voice Assistant global to the app - currently, components are rendered conditionally right on the Voice Assistant page
 - [ ] When fetching from weather api, a fetch command must first be made (once) before any further requests can be made to the weather API

 <!--